suxuekun/libpyiotcloud/_jenkins/README.md

    - http://ec2-3-86-65-191.compute-1.amazonaws.com:8080/github-webhook/
 2. commit new code to repository
    - this triggers the Jenkins pipeline to stop, build and run the new code.
+   - email will be sent to a list of email addresses about the result of the new deployment.

 ### Continuous Integration